commitdev/docs/docs/eps/ep-first-2-weeks.md

- - [ ] If you didn't start yesterday, start working on your HOP Demo !
+ - [ ] Start working on your HOP Demo!

 Look at the HOP [guide](https://docs.commit.dev/eps/ep-hop) to come up with something to work on.